Gary Cox (philosopher)

 Bloomsbury Publishing released Deep Thought: 42 Fantastic Quotes that Define Philosophy in October 2015, and Cox's biography of Jean-Paul Sartre - Existentialism and Excess: The Life and Times of Jean-Paul Sartre - in September 2016.

 Cricket Ball: The Heart of the Game (Bloomsbury, October 2018) is an excursion into object-oriented ontology and the philosophy, politics, aesthetics and literature of sport.
 A celebration of the game of cricket, the book explores all aspects of the cricket ball phenomenon, from its ontology, iconic status, history, manufacture and future, to its complex, multifaceted, often controversial role during play.

-Cox's most recent book, How to Be Good, or How to Be Moral and Virtuous in a Wicked World (Bloomsbury, April 2020) completed his philosophical 'how to' trilogy, adding an exploration of ethics to that of general philosophy and existentialism.
+How to Be Good, or How to Be Moral and Virtuous in a Wicked World (Bloomsbury, April 2020) completed Cox's philosophical 'how to' trilogy, adding an exploration of ethics to that of general philosophy and existentialism.
 The book investigates the phenomenon of moral goodness and what, if anything, it is to be a good person and a paragon of virtue.
 Part exploration of the age-old subject of moral philosophy, part personal development and improvement manual, How to Be Good is a journey through the often strange and surprising world of ethics.
 The book covers the moral theories of Kantian ethics, utilitarianism, virtue theory and existentialism, as well as the controversial moral issues of abortion and animal rights.
 The book delves into the meaning, achievability and reality of goodness through an examination of the work of major philosophical thinkers such as Aristotle, A. J. Ayer, Jeremy Bentham, Gautama Buddha, R. M. Hare, Thomas Hobbes, Immanuel Kant, John Stuart Mill, Friedrich Nietzsche, G. E. Moore, Plato, Jean-Paul Sartre, Peter Singer, Judith Jarvis Thomson and Mary Warnock.

+Cox's most recent book, The Reality of Others: Is Hell Other People?
+(Rowman & Littlefield, April 2024), explores the dynamics of human relationships and in particular Sartre's theory of being-for-others.
+It is both a comprehensive response to Sartre's famous maxim, "Hell is other people", as expressed in his 1944 play No Exit, and a self-help guide to improving everyday interactions with others.
+The book stresses the importance of individuality, unique character and personal, existential freedom and is critical of what it sees as the devisive overemphasis on stereotyped group identities in much contemporary identity politics.